 In criminal law, your most important rights pertain to the Fourth, Fifth, and Sixth Amendments to the United States Constitution.
-There are libraries of cases and legal analysis dealing with each of these very significant Amendments.
-Entire law school courses could be taught on each.
-But, the following provides an brief introductory to each Amendment.
+Countless volumes of cases and legal analysis deal with each of these very significant Amendments.
+The following provides an brief introduction to each Amendment.

-In a nutshell, the 4th Amendment protects you against unreasonable searches and seizures by the government.
+The 4th Amendment protects you against unreasonable searches and seizures by the government.
 It states that “probable cause” is required to issue a warrant to search or arrest you.
 It is important to note that vast majority of searches and arrests by law enforcement occur without a warrant.
-The reason warrantless searches and arrests are often considered lawful is because there are a lot of exceptions to the warrant requirement.
+But warrantless searches and arrests are often considered lawful because there are lots of exceptions to the warrant requirement.

-For example, if during a routine traffic stop for speeding, an officer sees illegal drugs in plain view, the officer does not need a warrant to search your car, seize the drugs, and arrest you.
-Or let's say the drugs were under your seat and not in plain view, but the officer asked you for consent to search your car and you agreed.
+Let's say the drugs were under your seat and not in plain view, but the officer asked you for consent to search your car and you agreed.
+This is known as the "consent" exception.
 Here, again, the officer can (and will) seize the drugs and arrest you without a search or arrest warrant.
 Your consent in this scenario provided an exception to the general requirement that law enforcement seek a warrant first before performing a search.
 (So, word to the wise: Don't consent to be searched.)

 Attorneys file motions to suppress evidence to challenge the grounds on which officers performed a search or seizure.
 The typical scenario involves an officer finding and collecting a certain item of evidence without a warrant.
 The DA has the burden to justify the search by showing the judge the officer's actions fell within a recognized exception to the warrant requirement.
 If the DA fails, the judge suppresses the evidence, which often leads to the DA dismissing the case because he or she can no longer prove the charge(s).